thomasmore-imd/devtools/browsers/chrome.md

 Last but not least the assets tab can reveal all images, used on the webpage.

-### 1.2.3.
+### 1.2.2.
 Fireshot

 [Fireshot](https://chrome.google.com/webstore/detail/take-webpage-screenshots/mcbpblocgmgfnpjjppndjkmgjaogfceg) can automatically create screenshots of an entire webpage.
 This behavior can be customised to only screenshot the current content within the canvas or even a custom selection!

+### 1.2.3.
+JSON Viewer

+A lot of times while working with JSON you might notice that output of scripts and APIs is being minified.
+This can make it harder to visually read and understand the output of these tools.

+[JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=nl) automatically highlights these pages and adds formatting for human reading.
+The extension also works for formatting php debugging.

 ### 1.2.4.
-Wappalyzer

-[Wappalyzer](https://www.wappalyzer.com/) is a cross-platform utility that uncovers the technologies used on websites.
-It detects content management systems, ecommerce platforms, web frameworks, server software, analytics tools and many more.

-### 1.2.5.
 Postman

 [Postman](https://www.getpostman.com) makes API development faster, easier, and better.
 The app is available as Chrome app and native app.
 Postman provides an slick GUI and a large number of tools that support the entire API workflow.
 API monitoring, debugging with tests/scripts/variables/..., automated testing integrated into your CI/CD pipeline, create and publish web-viewable documentation on the fly,...

+### 1.2.5.
+Wappalyzer

+[Wappalyzer](https://www.wappalyzer.com/) is a cross-platform utility that uncovers the technologies used on websites.
+It detects content management systems, ecommerce platforms, web frameworks, server software, analytics tools and many more.